SEAR: Simple and Efficient Adaptation of Visual Geometric Transformers for Unpaired RGB+Thermal 3D Reconstruction: Experiments

 \subsection{Multimodal Camera Pose Estimation}

 Our method significantly outperforms all baselines (see \cref{tab:concat}) while maintaining a high registration rate.
 E.g., we achieve an AUC@30 of $70.0$ on the Public Datasets and of $62.8$ on our \datasetname, compared to $41.0/48.2$ for $\text{MINIMA}_{\text{ROMA}}$, the method with the second-highest performance and a strong registration rate—though COLMAP achieves better metrics, its low registration rate artificially boosts those results.
-Non-multimodal approaches (COLMAP, DUSt3R, MASt3R, VGGT) fail on thermal images due to the lack of discriminative features for cross-modal alignment, often producing disjoint reconstructions (see \cref{fig:mm_point_clouds})---e.g., COLMAP only registers frames of only one modality. $\text{MA}_{\text{ELoFTR}}$ produces sparse matches leading to low registration rates and poor 3D reconstructions.
-Furthermore, our method is $200\times$ faster (10.46 FPS vs. $\text{MINIMA}_{\text{ROMA}}$'s 0.05 FPS), nearly matching VGGT's speed (9.94 FPS vs. 10.46 FPS).
+Non-multimodal approaches fail on thermal images due to the lack of discriminative features for cross-modal alignment, often producing disjoint reconstructions (see \cref{fig:mm_point_clouds})---e.g., COLMAP only registers frames of one modality. $\text{MA}_{\text{ELoFTR}}$ produces sparse matches leading to low registration rates and poor 3D reconstructions.
+Interestingly, even methods trained with grayscale images (which could be construed as a substitute for thermal images), such as VGGT and MapAnything, fail to register or estimate depth in real thermal images, leading to incorrect 3D reconstructions: MapAnything exhibits the same failure mode as VGGT, reconstructing two separate point clouds.
+These failure cases underscore the necessity of both real data and specialized training strategies for successful RGB-Thermal reconstruction.
+Furthermore, our method is $200\times$ faster (9.94 FPS vs. $\text{MINIMA}_{\text{ROMA}}$'s 0.05 FPS), nearly matching VGGT's speed (9.94 FPS vs. 10.46 FPS).
 Unlike other methods, \ours achieves consistent RGB-T scene reconstruction.